IBM/operand-deployment-lifecycle-manager/docs/common-service-integration.md

 ...
 ```

-- `name` is the name of the operator, which should be same as the services name in the `CommonServiceConfig` and `CommonServiceSet`.
+- `name` is the name of the operator, which should be the same as the services name in the `CommonServiceConfig` and `CommonServiceSet`.
 - `namespace` is the namespace the operator will be deployed in.
-- `channel` is the name of tracked channel.
+- `channel` is the name of a tracked channel.
 - `packageName` is the name of the package in `CatalogSource` will be deployed.
 - `sourceName` is the name of the `CatalogSource`.
-- `sourceNamespace` is the namespace of the `CatalogSource`.
+- `sourceNamespace` is the namespaces of the `CatalogSource`.
 - `targetNamespaces` is a list of namespace, which `OperaterGroup` generates RBAC access for its member Operators to get access to. `targetNamespaces` is used to control the operator dependency. `targetNamespaces` should include all the namespaces of its dependent operators and its own namespace.

-### Edit Common Service Config custom resource
+### Edit the Common Service Config custom resource

 ```bash
 cd common-service-operator
 vi deploy/crds/operator.ibm.com_v1alpha1_commonserviceconfig_cr.yaml
 ```

-Append the operator custom resource information under `services` field.
+Append the operator custom resource information under the `services` field.

 ```yaml
 apiVersion: operator.ibm.com/v1alpha1